JMan4342/TechBlog/README.md

 ## Testing

-Below you will find two links to videos showing the application in action in VS Code and Insomnia.
+Below you will find a link to a video showing the application in action.